LucyPill/Amazon_Vine_Analysis/README.md

 * In pgAdmin, I ran a query to check that the tables have been populated

 #### Deliverable 1 Results: [Amazon_Reviwes_ETL.ipynb](https://github.com/LucyPill/Amazon_Vine_Analysis/blob/main/Amazon_Reviwes_ETL.ipynb)

+### Deliverable 2: Determine Bias of Vine Reviews
+For this deliverable I also used Google Colab and PySpark.
+We use the same data set from deliverable 1.
+The data was transformed to obtained the columns from the vine_table needed for our analysis.